We’ve all been there.

 If getting over depression and binge eating were easy, then millions of people wouldn’t be stuck in these negative patterns.

-There are many obstacles that get in the way when you’re trying to figure out the root cause driving your compulsive cravings and out of control behavior.
+Many obstacles get in the way when you’re trying to figure out the root cause driving your compulsive cravings and out-of-control behavior.

 Inner Conflict

-It will tell you that you should be grateful for what you have and that other people have it worse.
+It will tell you that you should be grateful for what you have and that others have it worse.

-This line of thinking creates inner conflict and can make it difficult to deal with your emotions in a healthy way.
+This line of thinking creates inner conflict, making it challenging to deal with your emotions healthily.

 Pleasure trap